 The Records Section is responsible for filing all records in an efficient and accepted method that allows for accountability, accuracy, security, and ease of access.
-The Records Supervisor will ensure that state and federal laws are followed concerning the retention and release of records.
+The Records Supervisor will ensure state and federal laws are followed concerning the retention and release of records.
 Records retention is governed by the Colorado State Municipal Records Retention Schedule, which can be viewed here: Municipal Records Retention Manual.